-A lease addendum is an important concept in the rental property world.
+A lease addendum is an important asset in the rental property world.

 Leases are typically thought of as static, binding contracts that hold both landlords and tenants accountable.
-However, there might be circumstances when you or a tenant want to modify the lease to account for new rental conditions.
+However, there might be circumstances when you or a tenant need to modify the lease to account for new or additional rental conditions.

 When do you need a lease addendum?